 MAP OF GARDEN: West Park Map

-SOIL: Most of the garden is on top of an old gravel parking lot so the soil is stony and compacted.
-Several loads of soil and compost were added to the site in its first two years, and a large pile of rocks removed.
-Most gardeners used raised beds to improve this situation.
+SOIL: Most of the garden is on top of an old gravel parking lot and the soil is stony and compacted.
+About 100 yards of soil and compost were added to the garden in the first few years.

 INDIVIDUAL PLOT MAINTENANCE: All gardeners are responsible for keeping weeds down in their plots and along the adjacent pathways.
 Various mulches may be used in a garden to inhibit weed growth, conserve water, and promote a hospitable micro-climate for plants and worms.
 Any non-organic mulch (black plastic, etc.) should be covered with an organic mulch.